SichangHe/CS304_group_project/project5_report.md

 In this problem,
 our recognize telephone numbers consisting of either 4 or 7 digits.
-Because the input search space is well-defined, we first build an acyclic graph connecting seven layers of digit HMMs.
+Because the input search space is well-defined, we first build an acyclic graph connecting seven layers of digit HMMs, with the first layer only having digits 2 ~ 9.
+The ability to have multiple layers of digit HMMs is achieved by cloning the HMM states in a way that preserves the transition losses among them.
 To connect each layer, we specify eight non-emitting states in between, and record an exit loss for the last state of HMM states corresponding to each digit for the transition loss from the non-emitting states to the next digit layers.
+In total, our HMM graph has $(7 + 6 × 10) × 5 + 8 = 343$ HMM states.

 A separate cost-free transition from the first non-emitting state to the non-emitting state before the forth digit layer is added to enable recognizing